titoBouzout/WordCount/readme.md

  - The main loop inspired by sublimelint https://github.com/lunixbochs/sublimelint
  - The count inspired by the original WordCount plugin http://code.google.com/p/sublime-text-community-packages/source/browse/#svn%2Ftrunk%2FWordCount committed by mindfiresoftware
- - The base project this version was forked from is https://github.com/sublimetext/wordcount

 ## Contributors